bobheadxi/bobheadxi.github.io/_posts/2018-2-8-unique-sequences.md

     <i style="font-size:90%;">diagram by Carl Fedrik, distributed under a <a href="https://creativecommons.org/licenses/by-sa/3.0/deed.en">CC BY-SA 3.0</a> license</i>
 </p>

-DNA methylation and its gene silencing effects has close associations with the onset of various cancer types<sup>[[8]](#r8)</sup> - there's [this great video on YouTube](https://www.youtube.com/watch?v=UUM7HiFkDd4) by the Garvan Institute of Medical Research that quickly goes over DNA methylation biomarkers and its role in cancers.
-Epigenetic modifications like hypomethylation (gene activation) and hypermethylation (gene silencing) alter gene expressions, enabling cancer traits such as increased cell growth, immune cell evasion, and the ability to spread to other parts of the other body.
+DNA methylation and its gene silencing effects has close associations with the onset of many cancer types<sup>[[8]](#r8)</sup> - there's [this great video on YouTube](https://www.youtube.com/watch?v=UUM7HiFkDd4) by the Garvan Institute of Medical Research that gives a quick rundown of DNA methylation biomarkers and its role in cancers.
+Epigenetic modifications like hypomethylation (gene activation) and hypermethylation (gene silencing) enable cancer traits such as increased cell growth, immune cell evasion, and the ability to spread to other parts of the other body.

-A stronger understanding of how DNA methylation causes cancer can facilitate earlier diagnosis (from cancer cell that enter the blood and other bodily fluids) and better prediction of treatment response, so as to allow for better treatment recommendations.
+A stronger understanding of how DNA methylation causes cancer has many potential benefits.
+It can facilitate earlier diagnosis (from easily accessible cancer cells that enter the blood and other bodily fluids) as well as better prediction of how patient might respond to therapy, so as to allow for better treatment recommendations.

 <p align="center">
 	<img src="/assets/images/methylation.png" />